weaveworks-guides/weave-net-legacy/weave-and-docker-platform/1-machine.md

 docker info
 ~~~

-Now launch the Weave network and setup the proxy:
+Now launch the Weave network and set up the proxy:

 ~~~bash
 weave launch
 ~~~

 Next set up the weave environment for the Docker API proxy:

 ~~~bash
 eval "$(weave env)"